Richard S. Howe Outstanding Undergraduate Teaching Award

 In recognition of former UTSA College of Engineering professor and mentor Richard “Dick” Howe and with support from community leader and philanthropist Edith McAllister, this award recognizes UTSA tenured, tenure-track and fixed-term-track professors for developing signature learning experiences for undergraduates.

-Nominees must be full-time faculty members with at least three years at UTSA and may be either tenured/tenure-track or fixed-term-track faculty.
-Recipients of the Howe Outstanding Undergraduate Teaching Award are eligible for re-nomination after a five-year period.
+Nominees for the Howe Outstanding Undergraduate Teaching Award must be full-time faculty members with at least three years of service at UTSA and may be either tenured/tenure-track or fixed-term-track faculty.
+Recipients of the award are eligible for re-nomination after a five-year period, but are not eligible for nomination the year immediately following their previous win.

 The selection committee will consider the following criteria in selecting winners: